dimovskidamjan/Snippets/README.md

-# Snippets
+# { Snippets }
-A library of often used code snippets for internal use with Xcode.
+A collection of often used code snippets for internal use with Xcode, reflecting latest trends and recommendations for writing Swift code.

 ## Usage
 Follow these steps to copy the code snippets from this repo to your Xcode.